danielfett/draft-dpop/main.md

 }
 ```
 !---
-Figure: Decoded Content of the `DPoP` proof JWT in (#protected-resource-request) {#dpop-proof-pr}
+Figure: Decoded Content of the `DPoP` Proof JWT in (#protected-resource-request) {#dpop-proof-pr}

 Upon receipt of a request for a URI of a protected resource within
-the protection space requiring DPoP authorization, if the request does
+the protection space requiring DPoP authentication, if the request does
 not include valid credentials or does not contain an access
 token sufficient for access to the protected resource, the server
 can reply with a challenge using the 401 (Unauthorized) status code